AryamanXlighthouse/externalDocs/aster/Lighthouse-Encryption.md

 ---
 ## Advanced Features of Lighthouse SDK: Access Control & File Sharing

+* **Access Control:**
 Lighthouse SDK doesn't just stop at encryption.
 It also provides a range of advanced features, allowing developers to implement various access control mechanisms.
 Here's a quick look at some of the types of access control conditions supported:

-### Types of Access Control conditions:
+    **Types of Access Control conditions:**

     1. **NFTs and Tokens**
         * **ERC20**: Standard for fungible tokens, allowing a seamless integration for token-based access control.
         * **ERC721**: Often used for NFTs, granting unique asset-based access.
         * **ERC1155**: A multi-token standard, allowing for both fungible and non-fungible tokens.

     2. **Custom Contracts Deployed**: Integration with your custom smart contracts, granting or restricting access based on specific contract conditions.

     3. **Native Chain Token (like ETH)**: Implement access control based on native blockchain assets.

     4. **Time-based Access**: Grant or restrict access based on specific time constraints, allowing for temporary permissions.

+* **Sharing Files Using Lighthouse Node**:
-Additionally, the Lighthouse SDK also provides the ability to share encrypted files with other users.
+    The Lighthouse SDK also provides the ability to share encrypted files with other users.
 This feature can be especially useful when you want to provide access to a specific piece of data without revealing your encryption keys or compromising security.

-**Sharing Files Using Lighthouse Node**:
-Data can easily be shared with another user with end-to-end encryption over IPFS using Lighthouse SDK.

 **For more in-depth information on implementaion and practical examples, Lighthouse's official documentation is a treasure trove:**